Branch structure and nonextensive thermodynamics of Kalb-Ramond-ModMax black holes: observational signatures: Joule-Thomson expansion

 \subsection{Cooling-heating transitions and branch dependence}

-The behavior of the JT coefficient as a function of the horizon radius is illustrated in Fig.~\ref{fig:JTE} for the ordinary branch.
-The coefficient exhibits pronounced divergences associated with the vanishing of the denominator $\mathcal{B}$, separating distinct thermodynamic response regimes.
+The behavior of the JT coefficient as a function of the horizon radius is illustrated in Fig.~\ref{fig:JTE} for both branches.
+The coefficient exhibits pronounced divergences associated with the vanishing of the denominator in Eq.~\eqref{eq:muJ_result}, separating distinct thermodynamic response regimes.
 In the near-horizon region, $\mu_J$ is negative, indicating heating during expansion as electromagnetic contributions dominate.
 At intermediate radii, $\mu_J$ becomes positive, signaling a cooling regime in which the mass term governs the thermodynamic response.
 For sufficiently large horizon radii, the JT coefficient approaches small positive values and gradually stabilizes.

 The non-extensivity parameter $\delta$ plays a crucial role in shaping the inversion structure.
 Increasing $\delta$ systematically shifts the inversion points toward larger horizon radii, implying that non-extensive corrections delay the onset of the cooling regime by enhancing the entropy contribution in the inversion condition.
 This behavior reflects the fact that Tsallis entropy amplifies the weight of large-horizon configurations in the thermodynamic response.